 Ira Glass started working in public radio in 1978, when he was 19, as an intern at NPR's headquarters in DC.
 Over the next 17 years, he worked on nearly every NPR news show and did nearly every production job they had: tape-cutter, desk assistant, newscast writer, editor, producer, reporter, and substitute host.
 He spent a year in a high school for NPR, and a year in an elementary school, filing stories for All Things Considered.
 He moved to Chicago in 1989 and put This American Life on the air in 1995.

-Before joining the show as production manager in 2006, Seth Lind managed all things technical at The Radio Foundation.
-He also produced a few radio pieces, and worked on several films.
-Seth performs improv comedy with the group Thank You, Robot.
-From 2008-2012, he hosted a live monthly storytelling show called Told.
+Before joining the show as production manager in 2006, Seth ran operations at The Radio Foundation.
+When he is not managing tech and business for the show, Seth performs improv comedy and makes movies.
+In 2014 he directed the video of our live show, This American Life: One Night Only at BAM.
+From 2008-2012, he hosted a live monthly storytelling show in NYC called Told.

-Before becoming a producer in June 2007, Robyn Semien was an associate editor on the first season of This American Life television.
+Before becoming a producer in June 2007, Robyn Semien was an associate editor on the first season of the This American Life television show.

-Alissa Shipp joined This American Life in the summer of 2006 from Warner Brothers Pictures, where she served as TAL's executive liaison.
+Alissa Shipp joined This American Life in the summer of 2006 from Warner Brothers Pictures.
 She's also worked as a book scout and as an associate with literary agent Nicole Aragi.
-Alissa handles film rights, development, and production for TAL, and also looks for literary material for the show.
+Alissa handles film rights, development, and production for This American Life, and also looks for literary material for the show.

 Prior to joining our staff, Julie Snyder was a reporter for WGN radio in Chicago, and also was news director at KZSC, Santa Cruz's public radio station.